redis-stack/redis-stack-docs/docs/stack/get-started/install/docker.md

 To get started with Redis Stack using Docker, you first need to select a Docker image:

 * `redis/redis-stack` contains both Redis Stack server and RedisInsight.
-This container is best for local development because you can use RedisInsight to visualize your data.
+This container is best for local development because you can use the embedded RedisInsight to visualize your data.

 * `redis/redis-stack-server` provides Redis Stack but excludes RedisInsight.
 This container is best for production deployment.

 ## Getting started

+### redis/redis-stack
-To start Redis Stack server using the `redis-stack` image, run the following command in your terminal:
+To start Redis Stack developer container using the `redis-stack` image, run the following command in your terminal:

 {{< highlight bash >}}
 docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
 {{< / highlight >}}

+The `docker run` command above also exposes RedisInsight on port 8001.
+You can use RedisInsight by pointing your browser to [http://localhost:8001](http://localhost:8001).

+### redis/redis-stack-server

+To start Redis Stack server using the `redis-stack-server` image, run the following command in your terminal:

+{{< highlight bash >}}
+docker run -d --name redis-stack -p 6379:6379 redis/redis-stack:latest
+{{< / highlight >}}

+You can that the Redis Stack server database to your [RedisInsight]() desktop applicaiton.

+## Connect with redis-cli
 You can then connect to the server using `redis-cli`, just as you connect to any Redis instance.

 If you don’t have `redis-cli` installed locally, you can run it from the Docker container: